-Never before has the retail industry had so much data waiting to be mined it's sitting in digital systems spanning everything from point-of-sale, customer engagement, e-commerce, and foot-traffic details to merchandising and warehouse management, contingent labor pools, and store information.
+Never before has the hospitality industry had so much data waiting to be mined-it's sitting in digital systems spanning everything from point-of-sale, customer satisfaction, and foot-traffic details to inventory management, contingent labor pools, and menu item details.
+And more data is constantly generated by chatbots, QR code menus, online orders and delivery apps, and the metaverse.
 But what use is all that data if it's stuck in disparate systems and siloed by function?